Home

 • First responders without the proper training and skills should not attempt to explore the contents of or to recover information from a computer or other electronic device other than to record what is visible on the display screen.
 Do not press any keys or click the mouse.

-(Information is provided courtesy of the U.S. Department of Justice).
+(Information provided courtesy of the U.S. Department of Justice).

 Recommended Digital Evidence Reading